 Well, life insurers tend to offer handsome discounts to couples who combine their life insurance policies into one.
 You can expect to cut down your insurance cost by up to 5%.

-A combined life policy works pretty much the same way as two individual policies.
+A combined life policy works pretty much the same way as two individual life insurance policies.
 That means the policy will cover both the partners and issue the death benefit twice.

-How Much Married Life Insurance is Enough For Couples?
+How Much Life Insurance is Enough For Couples?

 There is no one-size-fits-all answer since every couple is unique — as are their life insurance needs.
 Generally speaking, your couple life insurance policy should provide enough coverage to cover existing debts, income, mortgage, and college education.
 This method of determining how much coverage you need is called the DIME formula.